Don’t Manage Your Investments Like A Fantasy Football TeamSubmitted by Castlebar Asset Management on September 9th, 2015

 Owning too much of your company’s stock or holding concentrated positions in a certain sector or industry can lead to predictable outcomes.
 It will either go very well for you or it could be disastrous.
 In our fantasy football world having too many players from the same team will lead to similar binomial outcomes.
 Diversification in your investment portfolio will help reduce its volatility and the same is true in your fantasy team.
 Plus it will save you during bye weeks, too bad we don’t have them in the markets.

 Every league has someone like my buddy who turns his roster over several times a year.
-They bench Andrew Luck or Jamal Charles because they have a down week.
-They are always chasing last week’s performer in hopes they can catch lightening in a bottle.
+They bench Saquon Barkley or Travis Kelce because they have a down week.
+They are always chasing last week’s performer in hopes they can catch lightning in a bottle.
 Being patient that your time tested performer in football or investing will give you your best opportunity at success.
 Chasing performance is usually a recipe for frustration and ultimately failure.

 Don’t Talk About It